neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CustomizingInspector.rst

               values:
                 parentNode: [ ]

-It is also possible to add custom editors and use (custom) validators.
-For this you can read in the integrator guide: :ref:`custom-content-elements`.
+It is also possible to add :ref:`custom-editors` and use :ref:`custom-validators`.